General course design

 This module analyses the EU’s role as an actor in global political, security and economic affairs.
 A particular focus will be on development policy, European security and defence policy, the European Neighbourhood Policy, the transatlantic relationship as well as EU’s policy towards Asia.

-The EU in International Affairs (Schedule will be online soon)
+The EU in International Affairs (preliminary schedule)

 Module 3: European Economic Affairs